 This post may contain affiliate links.
 Please read our disclosure policy.

 This easy tomato soup recipe might be the best you’ll ever try!
-It’s ready in about half an hour and uses fire-roasted canned tomatoes, so it’s inexpensive and requires minimal effort to make a cozy family meal.
+It’s ready in about half an hour and uses fire-roasted canned tomatoes, so it’s inexpensive and requires minimal effort.

 a bowl of tomato soup with a spoon